Offering the best treatment

 To understand the dancer´s injuries is necessary to understand more than orthopedics and rehabilitation: You must love, live and know dancing.
 Along my career as a dancer’s therapist, I learned the techniques and positions of the Classical Ballet, the mechanics of the Hip Hop and the Break dance, the right way to Tap and to do Jazz.
 Only when you feel it by yourself, you can understand the dancers and their needs.

-Dancers need education about recovery, but also good technique.
+Dancers need education about recovery, but also a good technique.

 Most dancers, especially the younger and less experienced